|

 results show developing brains to be active agents that participate

-in, and even drive, their own development, not mere receptacles passively
+in, and even drive, their own development.

 Neural Pruning